tariqajyusuf/fidesdocs/pages/regulations/cpra/what_is_cpra.md

 Businesses have until January 1, 2023, to comply with this new regulation.

-The CPPA (California Privacy Protection Agency) will only begin enforcements from July 1, 2023, however note these can be applied retrospectively to January 1, 2023.
+The CPPA (California Privacy Protection Agency) will only begin enforcements from July 1, 2023.
+However note these can be applied retrospectively to January 1, 2023.